What is Project Boundary Rider?

 How will I recognise vineyards involved?

-- All vineyards participating in the pilot program will display this sign at a vineyard entrance, indicating their involvement.
+All vineyards participating in the pilot program displayed this sign (right) at a vineyard entrance, indicating their involvement.

 Frequently Asked Questions